 - Part 3: 19 Easy Ways to Save Money on Your Trip to Iceland

 - Part 4: Road Signs You Need to Know Before Driving in Iceland + FREE e-book!

 - Bonus: 7 Budget Friendly Restaurants in Reykjavik + FREE restaurant guide book!

 Here are the main points you want to consider before purchasing a rental car for your Iceland road trip.

-This is by far the most common question and definitely something worth considering.
+This is by far the most common question I get asked, and definitely something worth considering.